 As the digital era rolled in, companies began rapidly moving to e-invoicing.
-By 2012, 73% of businesses were using electronic invoicing to some extent.
-Today, nearly the same number use e-invoicing exclusively.
+By 2012, 73% of businesses were using electronic invoicing to some extent.³

 Other benefits include:

-One of the greatest benefits of e-invoicing is realized by companies who regularly deal internationally.
+One of the greatest benefits of e-invoicing is realized by companies that regularly deal internationally.

 Invoicing electronically allows suppliers to interact more easily with their overseas clients, essentially eliminating the language barrier by using a uniform template structure that’s automatically recognized by e-invoicing systems.

-How to begin your e-invoicing depends on your company size, business volume, and number of suppliers.
+How to begin your e-invoicing depends on your company size, business volume, and the number of suppliers.

 For freelancers and small businesses, starting to e-invoice is as simple as migrating to a simple e-invoicing software, many of which are relatively inexpensive.
 Some of the best e-invoicing products for these types of suppliers include:

 Regardless of how the e-invoice was generated, it’s important to ensure you avoid serious fees when you pay it.
-For international transfers, a service like Wise can seriously reduce the cost of your invoice payments.
-You could even sign up for one of their Borderless accounts, which will enable you to hold and manage money in 27 currencies, along with getting your own pound, euro and US dollar bank details so you can pay and get paid like a local.
+For international transfers, a service like Wise Business can seriously reduce the cost of your invoice payments.

 For national transactions, the most important thing is ensuring your suppliers are being paid through their preferred payment method.